aws-samples/aws-secure-environment-accelerator/README.md

 ## Relationship with AWS Landing Zone Solution (ALZ)

 The ALZ is an AWS Solution designed to deploy a multi-account AWS architecture for customers based on best practices and lessons learned from some of AWS' largest customers.
 The AWS Accelerator draws on design patterns from the Landing Zone, and re-uses several concepts and nomenclature, but it is not directly derived from it, nor does it leverage any code from the ALZ.
-The initial versions of the AWS Accelerator presupposed the existence of an AWS Landing Zone Solution in the AWS Organization; this requirement has since been removed as of release `v1.1.0`.

-The Accelerator is now a completely standalone solution.
+The Accelerator is a standalone solution with no dependence on ALZ.

 ## Relationship with AWS Control Tower

 AWS Control Tower is the successor to the ALZ, but offered as an AWS managed service.

-When appropriate, it is envisioned that the AWS Accelerator will add the capability to be deployed on top of AWS Control Tower, as we initially allowed with the ALZ.
+With the release of v1.5.0, the AWS Accelerator adds the capability to be deployed on top of AWS Control Tower.
+Customers get the benefits of the fully managed capabilities of AWS Control Tower combined with the power and flexibility of the Accelerators Networking and Security orchestration.

 ## Accelerator Deployment Process (Summary)